livioso/SimpleGraphPlot/README.md

 Requirements:

-	# 'ggplot2' is used to for plotting the graph.
+	# 'ggplot2' is used for plotting the graph.
 	# To install ggplot2 do the following in R
 	> install.packages("ggplot2");